Practicing passive range of motion exercises can be extremely helpful for individuals with quadriplegia.

 Remember that your therapist or caregiver should be helping you make these movements slowly and gently to avoid injury.

 Try to hold the movements so that there is a slight stretch, but do not force anything.
+If anything is really painful, stop immediately.

 Repeat these passive exercises at least 10 times.